Blog \ Development

 What Is Agile Software Development?

 Agile is by far the most popular flexible software development methodology in use.
-The system was formalized in the 2000s and focuses on creating a minimum viable product or software iteration as early in the software development cycle as possible.
+The agile methodology system was formalized in the 2000s and focuses on creating a minimum viable product or software iteration as early in the software development cycle as possible.

-This differs greatly from traditional, linear approaches to software development.
+Agile principles differ greatly from traditional, linear approaches to software development.
 Linear approaches like waterfall follow a set of sequential steps that results in a completed piece of software before a single end-user views the product.

 Big technology companies and software development services use agile development when they seek to disrupt an industry with real innovation.
 It allows them to understand what their customers want before they invest too many resources.